-The main reason for this proposal is to ensure the sustainability of all our primary schools across the borough in the light of falling demand.
+The main reason for this proposal is to ensure the sustainability of all our primary school estate in the light of falling demand.
 Haringey currently has a surplus of Reception school places equivalent to 9 forms of entry (261 places) or around 8% of our total Reception capacity.
 The 2019 School Place planning report indicates that this surplus is projected to rise to 459 by 2021/22.
 The proposal will ensure that sufficient school places are available to meet local demand.

-Stakeholders: The key stakeholders are children currently enrolled at Stamford Hill Primary School, their parents and carers and those staff currently employed by the Council to work at the school.
+Stakeholders: The key stakeholders are children currently enrolled at both Stamford Hill and Tiverton Primary schools, their parents and carers and those staff currently employed by the Council to work at the school.

-Decision-making: We asked for (and received) approval from Cabinet on 12 March to consult on our proposed amalgamation.
-We are proposing to amalgamate Stamford Hill Primary with Tiverton Primary School.
-It is expected the existing cohorts of Stamford Hill would be absorbed by Tiverton Primary School (400m away).
+Decision-making: We received approval from Cabinet to consult on our proposed amalgamation.
+The consultation and representation periods have now completed, and the results are considered here.

+It is expected that the displaced pupils at Stamford Hill will relocate to Tiverton Primary School (400m away).
 Parents and carers will also be given the opportunity to apply for places in other Haringey primary schools where vacancies exist.